How to Become a Monk

 There are one billion Hindus on the planet today, and by conservative estimate, there are three million swamis, sadhus and satgurus in India alone.
 The Swaminarayan order has over 800; Ramakrishna Mission over 700; the Bharat Sevashram Sangh has over 500.
 Other organized Hindu orders range into the thousands.
 Temples to the Gods of Sanatana Dharma are estimated at 500,000—with 1,000 in the USA.
 The priests serving in these temples outnumber those in several of the world's mainstream religions.
 While our order is small by comparison, its influence in the Hindu world is profound.

 Guided by our satguru, Bodhinatha Veylanswami, successor to our founder, Sivaya Subramuniyaswami, and headquartered at Kauai Aadheenam in Hawaii, our order ranks as Hinduism's foremost traditional monastic order in the West, accepting candidates from every nation on Earth.
-Young men considering life's renunciate path who believe they have found their spiritual life in Saiva Siddhanta are encouraged to write to Bodhinatha—he is available—sharing their personal history, spiritual aspirations, thoughts and experiences, and to visit his monastery and meet others who are following this highest path on Earth.
+Young men considering life's renunciate path who believe they have found their spiritual life in Saiva Siddhanta are encouraged to e-mail Satguru Bodhinatha, sharing their spiritual aspirations.

-We invite you, if you have chosen to follow an inner path of spiritual striving and religious service and are under age 25, to consider joining our order, the Saiva Siddhanta Yoga Order, composed of men from several nations and cultural backgrounds.
+We invite you, if you have chosen to follow an inner path of spiritual striving and religious service and are under age 24 (no exception to this age limit), to consider joining our order, the Saiva Siddhanta Yoga Order, composed of men from several nations and cultural backgrounds.
 Knowing God Siva and serving others is our only goal in life.
 Following the monastic traditions of South India and Sri Lanka, we live in monasteries apart from the world to worship, meditate, serve and realize the truth of the Vedas and Agamas, uplifting the world by our example.

 Satguru Bodhinatha Veylanswami